Type of Fire Extinguisher Needed for Your Office?

 Class A extinguishers put out fires that occur in ordinary combustible materials, such as:

-These extinguishers utilize water or other types of dry chemicals to absorb heat and put out the fire.
+These extinguishers utilize water or other dry chemicals to absorb heat and extinguish the fire.
 You can tell an extinguisher is designated for Class A fires if it is labeled with a triangle containing the letter “A.”

 If you’re faced with a fire caused by flammable liquid or gases, it can be extinguished with a Class B fire extinguisher.
 This includes: